913-Ifrim-Cristian/ubb/Semester 2/Data Structures and Algorithms/Lab 4 - Sorted Map/README.md

-### Laboratory 0 - Fixed Capacity BiMap
+### Laboratory 4 - Sorted Map

 ---

-This ADT was a demo and a tutorial made by our teacher to accommodate with what we had to do for the following laboratories.
+Given the interface of a Sorted Map, I had to implement the ADT using a hashtable with the separate chaining collision resolution method.